georgealways/eslint-config-gmb/src/README.md

 ### Comma Dangle Single

-The `comma-dangle-single` rule requires trailing commas in multiline collections with more than one item.
-It disallows them in single-item collections and collections containing multiline elements.
+The `comma-dangle-single` rule requires trailing commas in collections.
+It disallows them in collections with multiline elements or single item collections.

-The purpose of this rule is to make it easy to move elements to a new line, while ensuring that "configuration objects" or objects with deep nesting are excluded from this behavior, unlike the built-in `comma-dangle`.
+This makes it easy to move elements to a new line, while excluding configuration objects or objects with deep nesting from this behavior (unlike the built-in `comma-dangle`).

 ```js
 // Invalid